Densaugeo/paraforge/README.md

   * Handle multiple models at once.
 I'm really going to need that for testing
   * 'Gen' shortcut functions need restoring - should be able to automatically load necessary python scripts and pass in args / kwargs
+  * When I try to add a code editor - look into Monaco.
+Apparently MS packaged the insides of VSCode for bundling into web sites.
 - Generator parameters apparently need a lot of work
   * Way of specifying metadata like bounds, step, display name
   * Automated enforcement of bounds